-1.0 INTRODUCTION 4
+1. IN TRODUCTION 3

-1.1 Strategic Aims 4
+1.1.
+Strategic Aims 3

-1.2 Legislative Framework 4
+Legislative Framework

-2.0 KEY OBJECTIVES 5
+EY OBJECTIVES

-3.0 ACHIEVING THE OBJECTIVES 6
+3. A CHIEVING THE OBJECTIVES 6

-3.1 Liaison and communication 7
+3.1.
+Legislative Framework 7

-3.2 Compliance with statutory requirements 8
+3.2.
+Compliance with statutory requirements 8

-3.3 Improving the flow of communication 9
+3.3.
+Improving the flow of communication 9

-3.4 Establishment of levels of performance (including SLA) 10
+3.4.
+Establishment of levels of performance (including SLA) 10

-3.5 Procedures for producing performance statistics 11
+3.5.
+Procedures for producing performance statistics 10

-3.6 Circumstances for issuing notices of underperformance 12
+3.6.
+Circumstances for issuing notices of underperformance 11

-3.7 Disputes 13
+3.7.
+Disputes 13

-4.0 REVIEW AND CONSULTATION PROCESS 14
+4. RE EVIEW AND CONSULTATION PROCESS 13

-ANNE EX 1 - LEGISLATIVE FRAMEWORK FOR THIS STRATEGY 15
+ANNEX 1 - LEGISLATIVE FRAMEWORK FOR THIS STRATEGY 14

-ANNE EX 2 - WRITTEN NOTICES OF UNSATISFACTORY PERFORMANCE 23
+ANNE 2 - WRITTEN NOTICES OF UNSATISFACTORY PERFORMANCE 22

-1.0 INTRODUCTION
+1. INTRODUCTION

-This is the Pension Administration Strategy for the Royal County of Berkshire Pension Fund having been developed in consultation with Scheme employers within the Fund and is effective from 1 April 2016.
+This is the Pension Administration Strategy for the Royal County of Berkshire Pension Fund ('the Fund') having been initially developed in consultation with Scheme employers within the Fund.

 The 1st April 2015 was a key milestone in the governance arrangements of the Local Government Pension Scheme (LGPS) as from that date the Pensions Regulator (tPR) took responsibility for setting standards of administration and governance on all administrative aspects of the Scheme.
-In addition a newly established local Pension Board now has an independent scrutiny role in assisting the Royal Borough of Windsor and Maidenhead ('RBWM') as the Administering Authority to the Royal County of Berkshire Pension Fund ('the Fund'), with its regulatory compliance, effective and efficient administration and governance of the Pension Fund.
+In addition, the local Pension Board now has an independent scrutiny role in assisting the Royal Borough of Windsor and Maidenhead ('RBWM') as the Administering Authority to the Fund, with its regulatory compliance, effective and efficient administration and governance of the Fund.